 33. Compensation

-(1) Sections 11(1) and (4) and 12 of the Town Planning Act apply with all necessary changes to land in the redevelopment area as if —
+(1) Part 11 Divisions 1 and 2 of the Planning and Development Act 2005, and sections 184(3) and (4), 187 and 188 of that Act, apply with all necessary changes to land in the redevelopment area as if —

-(a) the master plan were a town planning scheme under that Act; and
+(a) the master plan were a planning scheme under that Act;

-(b) the Commission were a local government or a responsible authority under that Act.
+(b) the Commission were the responsible authority under that Act; and

-(2) If under the master plan any land is reserved, zoned or classified for a public purpose, Part V (other than sections 36A, 37 and 37A) of the Metropolitan Region Town Planning Scheme Act 1959 applies with all necessary changes as if —

-(a) the land were reserved for a public purpose under the Metropolitan Region Scheme;
+(c) in the case of land reserved, zoned or classified under the master plan for a public purpose, the land were reserved for a public purpose under a planning scheme.

-(b) references in that Part to the Scheme were references to the master plan; and

-(c) in section 36(1)(b) of that Act, “amended” were substituted for “varied, amplified or revoked by the Commission”.
+[(2) repealed]

-(3) Compensation is not payable under an Act as applied by subsection (1) or (2) if payment has been made for the same, or substantially the same, injurious affection under that Act as in operation otherwise than as applied by this section.
+(3) Compensation is not payable under the Planning and Development Act 2005 as applied by subsection (1) if payment has been made for the same, or substantially the same, injurious affection under that Act as in operation otherwise than as applied by this section.

 (4) If a claim for compensation has been made but not disposed of before the commencement of this Act, and is one that might have been made under this section, the claim may be continued after that commencement as if it had been made under this section.

+[Section 33 amended by No. 38 of 2005 s.
+15.]

 Part 5 — General

 34. Modification of other laws

-(1) Section 33 of the Town Planning Act applies with all necessary modifications for the purpose of carrying out a master plan as if the reference in that section —
+(1) Section 132 of the Planning and Development Act 2005 applies with all necessary modifications for the purpose of carrying out a master plan as if the reference in that section —

-(a) to an approved scheme were a reference to that master plan;
+(a) to a planning scheme were a reference to that master plan;

 (b) to the responsible authority were a reference to the Commission; and